ipetez/react-splitz/README.md

-# React Splitz
+# React Splitz 📊📈

-React Splitz is an A/B and multivariate testing tool for react projects
+React Splitz is an A/B and multivariate testing tool for react applications.

-It enables you to set and manage persistent experiments in your app and easily subscribe and access them from any component via component props we know and love.
+Easy way to set and manage persistent experiments in your app and make careful changes to your user experiences while collecting data on the results.
+Subscribe and access experiments from any component via component props or hooks that we all know and love.
 It also offers full support for **server-side rendering** so you're able to use it in your **universal** web apps as well.
+Very performant and lightweight (~ **3.9kb** minified/gzipped).

 ## Installation